-The Food and Drug Administration (FDA) published proposed rules for over-the-counter (OTC) hearing aid devices on October 20, 2021.
-The comment period ended on January 18, 2022, and final rules are expected later in 2022.
-According to the FDA Reauthorization Act of 2017, these devices will be available to the consumer through retail outlets and without having to engage an audiologist, either for a prepurchase hearing evaluation or for the selection, fitting, or verification of performance of the device.
+The Food and Drug Administration (FDA) published final rules for over-the-counter (OTC) hearing aid devices on August 17, 2022.
+Under the FDA Reauthorization Act of 2017 and FDA regulatory statutes, these devices are to be available to the consumer through retail outlets and without having to engage an audiologist, either for a prepurchase hearing evaluation or for the selection, fitting, or verification of performance of the device.